武蔵野坐令和神社

 Divine Blessings

 Contents such as literature, art, and performing arts are not only offerings that humans make to gods; they are also gifts that humans receive from gods.
 Based on the idea that contents are two-way mediums that connect gods and humans, the shrine offers divine blessings to support artists, creators, and other contents developers, as well as blessings to soothe people’s hearts with the sacred power of contents.
 In addition, the shrine offers blessings for marriage and various partnerships, including partnerships between people, between people and places, between people and things, and between people and matters.
-The shrine, as the first of the 88 “sacred” anime spots in Japan and as their gateway, offers blessings for travel safety to tourists who are about to embark on their pilgrimages.
+The shrine also offers blessing for travel safety to tourists who are about to embark on visits to the spots appeared in animes, movies or comics, so-called “pilgrimages”

 “When the god Susanoo of Izumo and the goddess Amaterasu of Ise were invited to this land of Musashino, sacred phoenixes flew from the heavens and danced here to celebrate.
 It is truly significant that this phoenix should be regarded as a guardian, and that the gods of healing, creation, and contents are combined and enshrined at Musashino Reiwa Jinja as Kotodama no Okami.”